About Dr. Wanda Cook Batson

 Dr. Amy Riggs grew up in Pensacola, Florida where she attended Washington High School and graduated as valedictorian in 1997.
 She then completed her undergraduate degree at the University of Florida, where she graduated Cum Laude with a Bachelor’s Degree in Mathematics.
 She went on to attend the University of Alabama at Birmingham School of Optometry.
 While at UAB, Dr. Riggs earned several awards for her academic and clinical excellence, including the Jess Boyd Eskridge Clinical Excellence Award, the Vistakon Eye Health Citizenship Award, and the Walman Optical Company Scholarship.
 Dr. Riggs graduated Cum Laude with her Doctorate of Optometry from UAB in 2004.
 She then completed a residency in Ocular Disease at OMNI Eye Services in Atlanta, Georgia.
 Dr. Riggs has published articles on ocular disease in Contemporary Optometry and Diagnostic Digest.

 Dr. Riggs is a member of the American Optometric Association, the West Florida Optometric Association, and Beta Sigma Kappa International Optometric Honor Society.
-She is also a member of the Crestview Chamber of Commerce.
 Dr. Riggs has volunteered on mission trips to Mountain City, TN and to Honduras where she provided eye care in rural areas.

 Dr. Riggs joined Dr. Batson’s practice in November 2005.
 She provides comprehensive eye care including the treatment and management of glaucoma, diabetic eye care, macular degeneration, eye infections, minor eye injuries, pre- and post-operative cataracts, pediatric eye care, and the fitting of contact lenses and glasses.